 Since you’re just getting started, stick with the basics to get your blog off on the right foot.
-SEO is more about the search engines, but your writing needs to speak to real people who are looking for information through a search engine.
+SEO is more about creating content that would interest search engines, but your writing needs to speak to real people who are looking for information through a search engine.
 Here are some tips for beginners:

 - Make sure your site is clean by using Yoast and Google Search Console to identify any issues like broken links or missing links.

 - Do keyword research for each post by identifying relevant terms and phrases to use strategically.